 What is a research nurse?

-Research nurses work to come up with new medical treatments, medications, and vaccinations through their studies.
+Research nurses work to come up with new medical treatments, medications, and vaccinations.
 They also help care for patients during case studies.
 Research nurses work with cutting-edge research that provides critical insights into the industry.
 Their work helps push the nursing and healthcare field forward.

 What does a research nurse do?

-Most research nurses work can be divided into two types: qualitative research and quantitative research.
+Most research nurse work can be divided into two types: quantitative research and qualitative research.